LimeChain/matchstick/README.md

 There we go - we've tested our first event handler! 👏

-Now let's recap and take a look at some **User Stories**, which include what we already covered plus more useful things we can use **Matchstick** for.
+Now let's recap and take a look at some concise, common **use cases**, which include what we already covered plus more useful things we can use **Matchstick** for.

-## User Stories 📝
+## Use Cases 🧰
-### As a user I want to hydrate the store with a certain state
+### Hydrating the store with a certain state
 Users are able to hydrate the store with a known set of entities.
 Here's an example to initialise the store with a Gravatar entity:
 ```typescript
 let gravatar = new Gravatar("entryId");
 gravatar.save();
 ```

-### As a user I want to call a mapping function with an event
+### Calling a mapping function with an event
 A user can create a custom event and pass it to a mapping function that is bound to the store:
 ```typescript
 import { newMockEvent } from "matchstick-as/assembly/index";